CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 Please have a look at the [Puhti documentation](creating-job-scripts-puhti.md) for the general introduction to batch scripts in the CSC supercomputing environment.
-The rest of this page focuses on Mahti specific topics.
+On this page we focuse on Mahti specific topics.

 !!!
 Note
-    Mahti does not have GPUs, NVMe disk on compute nodes or the need to reserve memory.
-Instead, full nodes are allocated for jobs, with the exception of interactive jobs (to be added).
+    Mahti does not have GPUs, NVMe disk on compute nodes, or the need to reserve memory.
+Instead, full nodes are allocated for jobs, with the exception of interactive jobs (link to be added).
 Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.